Single Factors Summary

-- Winners continue to win and losers continue to lose, as shown in our test using 6- and 12-months price index factors.
+- Winners continue to win, and losers continue to lose, as shown in our test using 6-month price index and 12-month price index.

-In the following table we show how all the single factors we tested met our criteria of being classified as a strong factor.
+In the following table, we show how all the single factors we tested met our criteria of being classified as strong factors.